Set up Migrate to Containers

 Before you begin migrating, set up Migrate to Containers by creating the processing cluster that you use to perform migrations, and then install Migrate to Containers on the cluster.

 Choose the type of processing cluster

 The type of processing cluster depends on the source platform and the type of workload that you are migrating, as shown in the following table.

 |Source platform||Workload type||Processing cluster type|

 ||* Requires Migrate to Virtual Machines version 5.0.|

 If you are migrating a Linux or Windows workload currently deployed on Compute Engine, you can use either a GKE cluster or an Anthos cluster on Google Cloud as your processing cluster.

-If you are migrating a Linux workload from VMware, you can use an Anthos cluster on VMware, or you can use a GKE cluster or an Anthos cluster on Google Cloud as your processing cluster.
-However, to use a GKE cluster or an Anthos cluster on Google Cloud, you must also install Migrate to VMs.
+If you are migrating a Linux workload from VMware, you can use an Anthos on bare metal, or you can use a GKE cluster or an Anthos cluster on Google Cloud as your processing cluster.
+However, to use a GKE cluster or an Anthos cluster on Google Cloud, you must also set up Migrate to Virtual Machines.

 If you are migrating a stateful workload, where data is extracted to a persistent volume, you might find it easier to create a processing cluster in the eventual deployment environment.
 That setup can simplify the migration of stateful workloads.